Middle Park (Qld)

 Middle Park has shown very soft population growth performance across periods assessed by AreaSearch

-As per ABS population updates and AreaSearch validations, the estimated population of the suburb of Middle Park (Qld) was around 4,078 as of February 2026.
-This figure reflects a growth of 233 people since the 2021 Census, which reported a population of 3,845.
-The current estimate is based on AreaSearch's examination of ERP data released by the ABS in June 2024 and address validations since the Census date.
-This results in a population density ratio of 2,755 persons per square kilometer, placing Middle Park in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 6.1% since the 2021 census exceeded the SA3 area's 3.1%, indicating it as a growth leader in the region.
+As of May 2026, the estimated population of the suburb of Middle Park (Qld) is around 4,111, reflecting a growth of 266 people since the 2021 Census.
+This increase represents a 6.9% rise from the previous population count of 3,845.
+The recent resident population figure was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This results in a population density ratio of 2,777 persons per square kilometer for Middle Park, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate exceeds that of its SA3 area (3.0%), positioning it as a growth leader in the region.
 Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving Middle Park's population growth.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilising these projections.
-Looking ahead, projections indicate a decline in overall population over this period.
-The suburb's population is expected to shrink by 310 persons by 2041 according to current methodology.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 128 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are utilised.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied for each age cohort when necessary.
+Looking ahead, demographic trends indicate an overall population decline for Middle Park over the period.
+According to current projections, the suburb's population is expected to decrease by 303 persons by 2041.
+However, specific age cohorts are anticipated to grow during this period, with the 75 to 84 age group projected to increase by 113 people.

 Frequently Asked Questions - Population